 University Hospital (UH) is the flagship hospital with over 900 beds.
 UH is a major referral center for patients throughout Ohio and the Midwest.
 Palliative Medicine completes consults on patients in the surgical and medical ICUs and on general acute care floors for a variety of disease states and to help establish goals of care.

 The James Cancer Hospital and Solove Research Institute

 The James Cancer Hospital and Solove Research Institute is one of the nation’s premier centers for the prevention, detection and treatment of cancer.
 The James is a 306 bed cancer and critical care tower which opened in December of 2014.
-The palliative medicine consult team is commonly consulted for complex symptom management and to establish goals of care for patients that are newly diagnosed, receiving cancer therapies, and at the end of life.
+The palliative medicine consult team is commonly consulted for complex symptom management and to establish goals of care for patients that are newly diagnosed, receiving cancer therapies, or at the end of life.

 The Ross Heart Hospital